-• SCH is an experienced originator and servicer.

-- At closing, at least 40% of the pool will comprise mortgage loans according to eligibility criteria. - A swap agreement will hedge the interest rate risk, and leave a spread of 65 bps in the transaction, plus the coupon on the notes. - The loans are artificially written off when in arrears for more than 12 months, which enables trapping of excess spread and the redemption of the notes, up to the outstanding amount of these loans. - The loans have relatively good seasoning, with an average of 22 months.
+- The credit enhancement provided by the subordination, the available excess spread, and the fully funded reserve will adequately cover the various stresses applied to the transaction. - SCH is an experienced originator and servicer. - Strong eligibility criteria will ensure the credit quality of the collateral. - A swap agreement will hedge the interest rate risk, and leave a spread of 65 bps in the transaction, plus the coupon of the notes. - The loans will be artificially written off when they are in arrears for more than 12 months.
+This will enable the trapping of excess spread and the redemption of the notes, up to the outstanding amount of these loans.